Almarch/pygotchi/README.md

 # <img src="pygotchi/www/img/favicon.png" alt="PyGoTcHi" width="40"/> The Tamagotchi is live online !

-The goal of this Python package is to deliver [TamaLIB](https://github.com/jcrona/tamalib) as a web service.
+The goal of this [Python](https://www.python.org/) package is to deliver [TamaLIB](https://github.com/jcrona/tamalib) as a web service.

 The web server-client logic makes a special sense for Tamagotchis as it unlocks two key functionnalities of the original game:

-- Ubiquity: Just like the original toy could be carried everywhere in a kid's pocket, a web service can be accessed from anywhere using a smartphone.
+- **Ubiquity**: Just like the original toy could be carried everywhere in a kid's pocket, a web service can be accessed from anywhere using a smartphone.
-- Real-time consistency: The creature has a strict schedule that the player has to deal with all along the day.
+- **Real-time consistency**: The creature has a strict schedule that the player has to deal with all along the day.
 The server can endorse the role to keep track of time.

 A web app is readily available and dockerized for ease of deployment.